UNEARTHED: THE JAN FEDER COLLECTION

 Sat 30 Sep – Sat 4 Nov 2017

-Opened by special guest speaker Hedley Potts, Ceramic Artist, on Sat 30 Sep @ 2pm, for 2.30pm.
+The exhibition was opened by special guest speaker Hedley Potts, Ceramic Artist, on Sat 30 Sep 2017.

 The Jan Feder Memorial Collection was established by Gippsland Institute of Art Education (GIAE) students in 1981 to recognise Jan Feder who had been an outstanding student in Ceramics.
 Respected by all her peers Feder was recognised for her diligence, technical ability and kind and generous spirit.
 In building a ceramics collection, the students considered that it would be of considerable benefit to the Ceramics Department as a teaching tool and particularly beneficial for future students at the campus.